 The international face of fashion industry, the black color in logo of Armani Exchange blends exquisitely with the white typeface.
 The black color in its design gives an aura of exclusivity of this brand.

 Grey is a neutral color which anesthetizes the mind.
 It suggests a feel of calmness and tranquility.
-So, the next time you do up your business theme, you should paint it grey for a classy look.
+So, the next time you do up your business theme, you should consider grey along with the help of your business app software.
 Grey is also an indicator of maturity as seen in the grey hairs of old people.

 Grey is famous for its simple and clean look.
 People with a highbrow taste have a fascination for this elegant color.
 Most of the time, you will strike this color in brands that has a class.